Managed Service or Full-Time Salesforce Specialist- What’s Right for Me?

 In this article, we’ll honestly discuss the pros and cons of each option and the factors to use in order to make the right decision.

-bring someone on to work with your team on a permanent basis
+bring on a full-time resource to work with your team on a permanent basis

 pros of a full-time employee

 The main advantage of hiring a full-time member to handle Salesforce is having access to a dedicated resource.
 You’re able to assign this person to the team where Salesforce is most used or is in need of support.
-Often, we see such Salesforce resources be integrated with one of these divisions:
+Often these Salesforce resources are integrated within one of these divisions:

 they’re quick to jump on initiatives